baodoananalytics/performance-measurement/README.md

 ![Microsoft Excel](https://img.shields.io/badge/Microsoft_Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white)

 # Data Overview
+The pipeline begins with reading raw data in `Portfolio_Raw.xlsx`, which contains daily recommendations in "port" sheet and VNINDEX's daily-closed point.
+Pandas package is used to read data, calculate each recommendation's return then aggregate to the monthly performance compared to the benchmark VNINDEX in monthly and year-to-date basis.
+The volatility of performance in report month and Top 5 outstanding stocks are also highlighted.
+Then some data-manipulation functions such as OFFSET, INDEX, MATCH are used to show key metrics on Report Page.
+Finally, the Report Page is well-design to readily generate to a final report in pdf format.

 The pipeline aggregates high-quality market intelligence from Vietnam’s most prestigious financial and real estate e-magazines, including CafeF.vn, Vietstock.vn, and Batdongsan.com.vn.

 1. **Comprehensive Metadata Extraction:**